How Much Land Does a Man Need?: Cultural influence

-Late in life, James Joyce wrote to his daughter that it is "the greatest story that the literature of the world knows"; Ludwig Wittgenstein was another well-known admirer.
+Late in life, James Joyce wrote to his daughter Lucia that it is "the greatest story that the literature of the world knows"; Ludwig Wittgenstein was another well-known admirer.
 Motifs from the short story are used in the 1969 West German film Scarabea: How Much Land Does a Man Need? directed by Hans-Jürgen Syberberg.
 The story was adapted into a graphic novel by Martin Veyron.

-"Zameen" an episode from the 1986 Indian anthology series Katha Sagar was adapted from the story.
+"Zameen", an episode from the 1986 Indian anthology series Katha Sagar, was adapted from the story.

+William Bennett included this story as part of a 1993 anthology titled The Book of Virtues.